corda/corda/docs/source/hello-world-contract.rst

 * For the transactions's output IOU state:

   * Its value must be non-negative
-  * Its sender and its recipient cannot be the same entity
+  * The lender and the borrower cannot be the same entity
-  * The IOU's sender must sign the transaction
+  * The IOU's borrower must sign the transaction

 We can picture this transaction as follows: